26thDecCake/fs-video-con-pub/README.md

 # Video Conference App
-This is one of my learning React projects[^1], a video conference application built using React with TypeScript and Next.js.
+This is one of my learning React projects, a video conference web application[^1] built using React with TypeScript and Next.js.

 ## Features
 - **Instant Meeting**: Start a meeting instantly and invite people in via a shareable invitation link